 For a daily update on the population, you can check the population clock on the website of Dubai Statistics Center.

-According to Federal Competitiveness and Statistics Authority, the estimated population of UAE nationals as of 2010 in the emirate of Dubai was:
+According to Federal Competitiveness and Statistics Centre. the estimated population of UAE nationals as of 2010 in the emirate of Dubai was:

 The emirate is located on the eastern coast of the Arabian Peninsula, in the southwest corner of the Arabian Gulf.
 It shares its boundaries with Abu Dhabi in the south and Sharjah in the northeast.
 It shares its international border with the Sultanate of Oman in the southeast.
 Dubai is roughly 16m. or 52ft. above sea level.